Jack Armstrong (artist)

 Jack Armstrong is an American artist who is known as the founder of Cosmic Extensionalism or Cosmic X art.
-In 2012, Cosmic Starship, his painted Harley-Davidson V-Rod, was sold for $3 million.
+Armstrong has created only 100 Cosmic X paintings.
+His other works include the Cosmic Starship motorcycle and the Cosmic Star Cruiser bicycle.
+His Cosmic Firebird painting served as the centerpiece for a ballet in 2011.

 Life

 Jack Armstrong was born in Omaha, Nebraska.

 Armstrong arrived in New York in 1979 where he became friends with Andy Warhol.
 Armstrong has never been represented by a dealer and is known for his anti-establishment views of the industry.